 Thus, you might also appreciate how interpersonal communication skills can be crucial at your workplace, even if you don’t desire a leadership role.
 Improving your communication and interpersonal skills at work can also make you a more valuable individual contributor!

-Why talkers get promoted to leaders (and why executives get coaching on interpersonal communication skills)
+(and why executives get coaching on interpersonal communication skills)

 “The Task of Leaders is to hold effective conversations.
 Conversations make relationships; relationships make culture.
 And culture determines how everything is done.”